AAHOM/UILDOC/docs/components/validate.md

 **Example code block for control**

-This example displays invalid categories found in the blog entries for all of the listed collections.  **NOTE** because the list of collections spans multiple lines, it must be enclosed in back tick's (\`) and each collection slug name separated by commas.
+This example displays invalid categories found in the blog entries for all of the listed collections.

+**NOTE: because the list of collections spans multiple lines**, it must be enclosed in back tick's (\`) and each collection slug name separated by commas.

 ```
 <script>